TheRenegadeCoder/sample-programs-website/docs/projects/factorial/haskell/index.md

 {% endraw %}

-Factorial in Haskell was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution